Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_cortex_analyst/getting_started_with_cortex_analyst.md

     expr: revenue - cogs
     data_type: number
 ```
-In the semantic model, `time_dimensions` specifically capture temporal features of the data, and `dimensions` are not quantitatve fields (e.g. quantitative fields are `measures`, while categorical fields are `dimensions`).
+In the semantic model, `time_dimensions` specifically capture temporal features of the data, and `dimensions` are not quantitative fields (e.g. quantitative fields are `measures`, while categorical fields are `dimensions`).

 An example `time_dimension`:
 ```yaml